billkarsh/SpikeGLX/Markdown/Metrics_Help.md

 If SpikeGLX can not catch up, the run may be stopped due to a FIFO overflow or other exceeded limit.

-> Note: High channel count probes, like quad-base NP202X or NXT NP30XX, need more worker activity to keep up.
+> Note: High channel count probes, like quad-base NP202X or NP3 NP30XX,
+need more worker activity to keep up.
 Values greater than 75% are considered normal for these probes.